TheresaLui/SelfHelpContent_v2/articles/problemscopingques.operationalinsights/problemscopingques-windows-agent-installation-and-uninstallation-issues.md

             "id": "windowsver",
             "order": 5,
             "controlType": "multilinetextbox",
-            "displayLabel": "Which version(s) of Windows is/are the impacted machine(s) running?", "watermarkText": "Which version(s) of Windows is/are the impacted machine(s) running?", "required": true,
+            "displayLabel": "Which version(s) of Windows is are the impacted machine(s) running?", "watermarkText": "Which version(s) of Windows is are the impacted machine(s) running?", "required": true,
             "useAsAdditionalDetails": false,
             "hints": [
                 {
-                    "text": "Enter the name windows verstion(s)"
+                    "text": "Enter the name windows verstion(s)."
                 }
             ]
         },